 The Utilization and Function of Surveillance Cameras

-A surveillance Best security Cameras primary aim and function is to discourage and aid in the prevention as well as the detection of crime.
+A surveillance security Camera's primary aim and function is to discourage and aid in the prevention as well as the detection of crime.
 It may be also important to note that surveillance camera footage may be admitted in criminal trials.
 Other common uses include:

 • Supervising activity in sensitive or heavily populated areas to maintain public safety and security